 Best for: Public transport

-We’ve found the location for your next birthday gathering!
+Of all the caves near Sydney, this is the one you need to visit for your next birthday gathering!
 Pindar Caves, a huge sandstone overhang that’s large enough to host 50 people and is best reached by catching the train to Wombayne.

 From there’s it’s a 14km return hike that climbs onto the plateau and continues along the ridgeline to Mount Pindar.
 There’s a swimming hole near the caves, as long as it’s rained recently, and beneath the overhang is a wide, open space perfect for pitching so you can turn it into a multi-day adventure.